Radar

 these parts of the radar system fit together.

-What radar is used for
+What is radar used for?

-Photo (left): A scientist adjusts a radar dish to track
+Photo: A scientist adjusts a radar dish to track

 weather balloons through the sky.